webnuts/post_json/README.md

         result = test_model.where(content: content).count
         # Rails debug tells me the duration was 975.5ms

 The duration was above 50ms as you can see.

-Therefore PostJson has created a Dynamic Index on 'content' behind the scenes - this is enabled by default and done automatic.
+PostJson has a feature called "Dynamic Index".
+It is enabled by default and works automatic behind the scene.
+It has now created an index on 'content'.

-Now lets see how the performance will be from now on:
+Now lets see how the performance will be on the second and future queries using 'content':

         result = test_model.where(content: content).count
         # Rails debug tells me the duration was 1.5ms

-Okay, its not a scientific test, but it shows PostgreSQL as a document database is performing very well, if its combined with indexing.
-See the next section about "Dynamic Indexes" on how PostJson can take care of this.
+It shows PostgreSQL as a document database combined with indexing has great performance out of the box.

+See the next section about "Dynamic Indexes" for details.

 ## Dynamic Indexes